francescopatane96/eNERVE/README.md

  ***
 # References and contacts:
  eNERVE was developed by Francesco Patanè during his master thesis and internship under the supervision of Prof. Francesco Filippini, at University of Padova.

- Thanks to Francesco Costa, Nicola Gulmini and Andrea Conte for their help and collaboration in this project, and to https://github.com/dansondergaard and https://github.com/dmnfarrell/epitopepredict for their pretty and useful tools to predict transmembrane protein topology and linear epitopes.
+ Special thanks to Francesco Costa, Nicola Gulmini and Andrea Conte for their help and collaboration in this project.

+ This pipeline was also implemented through the use of packages and libraries created by others (iFeature, epitopepredict, tmhmm, ncbi-blast+, tensorflow and many others), so thanks to https://github.com/dansondergaard, https://github.com/dmnfarrell/epitopepredict, https://github.com/francescopatane96/iFeature and thanks to all the open source community for their pretty and useful tools to predict transmembrane protein topology, linear epitopes and so on.